stacksjs/table/README.md

 # Table Elements

-The easiest way to integrate Meilisearch into your frontend as a data source for your tables.
-These components will allow you to kick-start the development of feature-rich & configurable table UIs, including a beautiful, blazing-fast (!)
+The easiest way to work with tables, and, in particular, data tables.
+Without much effort, configure a search engine in your frontend as the data source for your tables.
+These components will allow you to kick-start the development of a feature-rich & configurable table UI, including a beautiful, blazing-fast (!)
 UX.

 ## 🐙 Features